 This sample curriculum is not intended to serve as a curriculum guide for current students, but rather an example of course offerings for prospective students.
 For the curriculum requirements in effect at the time of entrance into a program, consult with an academic advisor or with the Office of Registration and Records.

-Accounting, Finance and Information Systems
+Department of Accounting, Finance and Information Systems

 North Dakota State University

 Dept #2410, PO Box 6050